KJeynesCupper/mobileRNA/README.md

 identification of small RNA molecules.
 It has been designed for two key purposes; to undertaken typical sRNAseq between treatment and control and/or to identify endogenous mobile small RNA (sRNA) molecules in plant graft systems.
-The tool provides a pipeline for each, in seperate vignettes, both include pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.
+The tool provides a pipeline for each, in separate vignettes, both include pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.

 It has been established that many different substances and molecules including RNAs can travel between the shoot and roots in plants.
-Many of these studies utilied grafting, and this method has can be used to also join different species together.
+Many of these studies utilized grafting, and this method has can be used to also join different species together.
 Plant heterograft systems are chimeric, comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype might be exchanged across the graft junction.
 These molecules